alessandrolulli/reforest/README.md

 ReForeSt is a distributed, scalable implementation of the RF learning algorithm which targets fast and memory efficient processing.
 ReForeSt main contributions are manifold: (i) it provides a novel approach for the RF implementation in a distributed environment targeting an in-memory efficient processing, (ii) it is faster and more memory efficient with respect to the de facto standard MLlib, (iii) the level of parallelism is self-configuring.
  </p>
  <p>
- ReForeSt has been developed for developers and data scientists which are familiar with the <a href="https://spark.apache.org/">Spark Enviroment</a> and the <a href="https://spark.apache.org/mllib/">MLlib library</a>.
+ ReForeSt and its documentation have been designed for developers and data scientists which are familiar with the <a href="https://spark.apache.org/">Spark Enviroment</a> and the <a href="https://spark.apache.org/mllib/">MLlib library</a>.
 Consequently please refer first to those documentation before starting with ReForeSt
  </p>
  <p>
  Additional details can be found at ReForeSt website: <a href="https://sites.google.com/view/reforest/home">https://sites.google.com/view/reforest/home</a>